From Bureaucrat to Villainess

 is a Japanese manga series written and illustrated by Michiro Ueyama.
-It has been serialized in Shōnen Gahōsha's monthly seinen manga magazine Young King Ours GH since March 2020, with its chapters collected in nine tankōbon volumes as of October 2025.
+It was serialized in Shōnen Gahōsha's monthly seinen manga magazine Young King Ours GH from March 2020 to November 2025, and later transferred to the publisher's Comic Y-OURs website in January 2026; its chapters have been collected in ten tankōbon volumes as of May 2026.
 An anime television series adaptation produced by Ajiado aired from January to March 2025.

 Premise

 A bureaucrat named Kenzaburo Tondabayashi is killed by a passing truck after saving a boy and is reborn in the Otome game Magical Academy: Love & Beast as its villainess, Grace Auvergne.
 Due to his politeness, he makes Grace's personality change into a more kind person and even becomes friends with the game's heroine, Anna Doll, whom the original Grace is antagonistic towards.
 Meanwhile, Kenzaburo's original body is revealed to have survived, but he is stuck in a coma.
 His wife and daughter discover that he is trapped in the game and attempt to help him complete it in hopes of getting him out.